 Centrally located in the High Desert, Redmond is a community rejuvenated with upscale restaurants, a growing beer scene, ample lodging, vibrant parks and a bustling downtown district.

 Nestled in Redmond’s backyard, Smith Rock State Park is a must-see destination, attracting the world’s top rock climbers (as well as hikers and mountain bikers) to its sheer, umber-colored cliffs.
-Redmond is also the region’s commercial air hub (Roberts Field, RDM), served by Alaska, Delta, United and American airlines.
+Redmond is also the region’s commercial air hub (Roberts Field, RDM), with 30 daily flights on 6 carriers to 10 destinations.
 Strategically located at the hub of the tri-county area, the Deschutes Fair & Expo Center plays host to a wide range of events.

 Redmond is a wonderful place to start any adventure, and that’s easy, since it’s the hub of Central Oregon and conveniently has the region’s airport.
 It’s just as good in winter as it is the rest of the year.

 Begin the magic in downtown Redmond, which just keeps getting more stylish.
 Coho Coffee Co. offers a variety of pastries and coffee to start your day, or swing by Smith Rock Coffee Roasters for breakfast and a highly curated cup of coffee.

 For unique and unexpected fun, try AK’s Tea Room for a high tea experience.
 The tea room has sandwiches and salads, but the main event is the scones with clotted cream and lemon curd with a big pot of loose leaf tea.

 The Redmond Ice Skating Rink is tucked into the Redmond Downtown Plaza right near the city’s Centennial Park.
 The small outdoor rink is the right size for any family outing or fun date — and there are free skate times as well as hot cocoa for sale.